pingcap/docs-cn/tidb-lightning/tidb-lightning-physical-import-mode.md

 ## Implementation

-1. Before importing data, TiDB Lightning automatically switches the TiKV nodes to "import mode", which improves write performance and stops PD scheduling and auto-compaction.
+1. Before importing data, TiDB Lightning automatically switches the TiKV nodes to "import mode", which improves write performance and stops auto-compaction.
+TiDB Lightning determines whether to pause global scheduling according to the TiDB cluster version.

+    - When the TiDB cluster >= v6.1.0 and TiDB Lightning >= v6.2.0, TiDB Lightning pauses scheduling for the region that stores the target table data.
+After the import is completed, TiDB Lightning recovers scheduling.
+    - When the TiDB cluster < v6.1.0 or TiDB Lightning < v6.2.0, TiDB Lightning pauses global scheduling.

-2. `tidb-lightning` creates table schemas in the target database and fetches the metadata.
+2. TiDB Lightning creates table schemas in the target database and fetches the metadata.

-3. Each table is divided into multiple contiguous **blocks**, so that Lightning can import data data from large tables (200 GB+) in parallel.
+3. Each table is divided into multiple contiguous **blocks**, so that TiDB Lightning can import data from large tables (greater than 200 GB) in parallel.

-4. `tidb-lightning` prepares an "engine file" for each block to handle key-value pairs. `tidb-lightning` reads the SQL dump in parallel, converts the data source to key-value pairs in the same encoding as TiDB, sorts the key-value pairs and writes them to a local temporary storage file.
+4. TiDB Lightning prepares an "engine file" for each block to handle key-value pairs.
+TiDB Lightning reads the SQL dump in parallel, converts the data source to key-value pairs in the same encoding as TiDB, sorts the key-value pairs and writes them to a local temporary storage file.

-5. When an engine file is written, `tidb-lightning` starts to split and schedule data on the target TiKV cluster, and then imports data to TiKV cluster.
+5. When an engine file is written, TiDB Lightning starts to split and schedule data on the target TiKV cluster, and then imports data to TiKV cluster.

     The engine file contains two types of engines: **data engine** and **index engine**.
 Each engine corresponds to a type of key-value pairs: row data and secondary index.
 Normally, row data is completely ordered in the data source, and the secondary index is unordered.
 Therefore, the data engine files are imported immediately after the corresponding block is written, and all index engine files are imported only after the entire table is encoded.

-6. After all engine files are imported, `tidb-lightning` compares the checksum between the local data source and the downstream cluster, and ensures that the imported data is not corrupted.
-Then `tidb-lightning` analyzes the new data (`ANALYZE`) to optimize the future operations.
+6. After all engine files are imported, TiDB Lightning compares the checksum between the local data source and the downstream cluster, and ensures that the imported data is not corrupted.
+Then TiDB Lightning analyzes the new data (`ANALYZE`) to optimize the future operations.
 Meanwhile, `tidb-lightning` adjusts the `AUTO_INCREMENT` value to prevent conflicts in the future.

     The auto-increment ID is estimated by the **upper bound** of the number of rows, and is proportional to the total size of the table data file.
 Therefore, the auto-increment ID is usually larger than the actual number of rows.
 This is normal because the auto-increment ID [is not necessarily contiguous](/mysql-compatibility.md#auto-increment-id).

-7. After all steps are completed, `tidb-lightning` automatically switches the TiKV nodes to "normal mode", and the TiDB cluster can provide services normally.
+7. After all steps are completed, TiDB Lightning automatically switches the TiKV nodes to "normal mode".
+If global scheduling is paused, TiDB Lightning also recovers global scheduling.
+After that, the TiDB cluster can provide services normally.

 ## Requirements and restrictions